Richard Stallman: Early life

 His first experience with actual computers was at the IBM New York Scientific Center when he was in high school.
-He was hired for the summer in 1970, following his senior year of high school, to write a numerical analysis program in Fortran.
+He was hired for the summer in 1970 after his senior year of high school, to write a numerical analysis program in Fortran.
 He completed the task after a couple of weeks ("I swore that I would never use FORTRAN again because I despised it as a language compared with other languages") and spent the rest of the summer writing a text editor in APL and a preprocessor for the PL/I programming language on the IBM System/360.